d33bs/demo-dvc-possible-push-bug/README.md

-# demo-dvc-push-bug
+# demo-dvc-possible-push-bug

-Demonstrating a DVC bug with pushing data to remotes in certain circumstances.
+Demonstrating a possible DVC bug with pushing data to remotes in certain circumstances.

 ## Installation